-Each submission must be submitted as a single document in Microsoft Word (.doc/.docx) or PDF (.pdf).
+Each submission must be submitted as a single document in Microsoft Word (.doc/.docx) or Rich Text format (.rtf).

 If a traditional or developmental paper is accepted, at least one author must register and present their work at the conference.
 For other submission formats (symposia, workshops and panels), all listed participants must register and present.